-Prepare and present a winning civil court case!
+How to prepare and present a winning civil court case

-- make and respond to your opponent's objections
+• handle depositions • make and respond to objections

-Whether you're a plaintiff or a defendant, this book will help you confidently handle a divorce, personal injury case, landlord/tenant dispute, breach of contract, small business dispute, or any other civil lawsuit.
+Whether you are a plaintiff or a defendant, this book will help you handle a bankruptcy, divorce, landlord-tenant dispute, breach of contract case, small business dispute—or any other civil lawsuit.

 “An excellent resource that outlines what’s involved in representing yourself in court—from presenting evidence to the rules of cross examination.”- New Orleans Times-Picayune